-ACIS represents the culmination of decades of research in differential psychology, psychometrics, and cognitive assessment—distilled into a free, accessible instrument that rivals clinical-grade tests.
+ACIS represents the culmination of decades of research in differential psychology, psychometrics, and cognitive assessment - distilled into an accessible instrument for serious cognitive self-assessment.

 Our Mission: Democratizing Cognitive Assessment

-Traditional clinical IQ tests—such as the Wechsler Adult Intelligence Scale (WAIS), Stanford-Binet, and Woodcock-Johnson—cost $200-$500 or more and require professional administration by licensed psychologists.
+Traditional professional IQ tests cost $200-$500 or more and require professional administration by licensed psychologists.
 This places accurate cognitive assessment out of reach for the vast majority of people worldwide.

 ACIS was created to change this paradigm.
 We believe that everyone deserves access to high-quality cognitive assessment, regardless of their financial resources or geographic location.
-By leveraging modern web technologies and rigorous psychometric methodology, we've built an instrument that provides clinical-grade measurement at zero cost.
+By leveraging modern web technologies and rigorous psychometric methodology, we've built an instrument that offers broad cognitive measurement at an affordable price.

 Psychometric Excellence